"We are not so much to regard the Ecce, how great it is, as Gaudiam, what joy is in it; that is the point we are to speak to."

 Bishop Lancelot Andrewes, OMT, 1568-73, Translator of the King James' Bible

-The Chaplaincy is a port of call for all members of the community to seek a sense of the spiritual during the school day and the Chaplain is available at all times to discuss any matters which need to be shared, irrespective of religion or religious persuasion.
+The Chaplaincy is a port of call for all members of the community to seek a sense of the spiritual during the school day and the Chaplain is available to discuss any matters which need to be shared, irrespective of religion or religious persuasion.

-As a priest in the Church of England, the Chaplain also provides support for those who have a Christian faith or are on a journey of exploration; Holy Communion takes place on Friday mornings, and the chapel is a licensed venue for weddings and baptisms.
+As an ordained Minister of the Christian Church, (Presbyterian) the Chaplain also provides support for those who have a Christian faith or are on a journey of exploration; Holy Communion is celebrated, and the chaplaincy centre is a licensed venue for weddings and baptisms.
+A service of Confirmation is conducted in the Summer term.